robert/robert.github.com/_posts/2016-07-12-how-make-slack-slightly-less-bad.md

 [Make conclusion better once everything else is finished]

-I do believe that describing Slack as the Facebook of work is extremely apt.
-When I’m getting a dopamine rush for work discussions I can’t help but feel that something has gone quite wrong somewhere.
-That said, a company making an enterprise product that people are physically scared of is probably doing very well.
+When I’m getting a dopamine rush for workplace chatter, I can’t help but feel that something has gone quite wrong.
+That said, a company making an enterprise product that people are kind of scared of is probably doing very well.
 It’s relevant.
-No one is scared of Yammer.
+No one is scared of a fax machine anymore.